alt4mish1603-cmd/aircraft-autopilot-sim/README.md

 ***Aircraft Flight Simulation \& Autopilot Control System***

+Built as an independent project in Year 1 to apply flight mechanics theory before formally studying control systems.

-A nonlinear aircraft flight simulator developed in Python as an independent Aerospace Engineering project.
+A nonlinear aircraft flight simulator developed in Python.

 The simulator models longitudinal aircraft dynamics, aerodynamic forces and moments, aircraft trim conditions, and autopilot control systems for pitch, altitude, and airspeed control.